TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 When you reach 2nd level, you add the ability to cast spells to your already formidable draconic abilities.
 Your spellcasting follows the standard 5th Edition rules, with a few exceptions.

 ##### Draconic Magic
 Spells you cast using this spellcasting feature can be cast without the need for somatic components, nor material components without a listed gp cost.
-Your maxi mum reach for touch spells is the same as your reach for your Bite attack.
+Your maximum reach for touch spells is the same as your reach for your Bite attack.
 You have an Arcanist spell list from which you choose which spells you know.
 The Arcanist Spellcasting table shows the number of cantrips you know, the number of spells of 1st level or higher you know, your maximum spell points, and the maximum level of spell you can cast, all based on your Arcanist level.

 ##### Cantrips
 You know a number of cantrips of your choice, based on your Arcanist level.

 ##### Spell Points
 The Arcanist Spell Point Cost table shows how many spell points you must spend to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a number of spell points according to the table.
 Casting spells at a higher level requires an expenditure of additional spell points to match a spell of that level.
 You cannot increase the level of spell using spell points to a level higher than your maximum spell level.
 You regain all expended spell points when you finish a long rest.

 ##### Spells Known of 1st Level or Higher
 You know a number of Arcanist spells of your choice, based on your Arcanist level.
 Whenever you gain a level in the dragon class, you can replace two of the Arcanist spells you know with other spells of your choice from the Arcanist spell list.
 The new spells must be of a level for which you have spell slots.
+- The requirement for these spells to be on the Arcanist spell list has been waived.

 ##### Spellcasting Ability: CHA
 Charisma is your spellcasting ability for your Arcanist spells, as your magic flows from within your body, called forth by your force of personality.
 You use your Charisma modifier whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for an Arcanist spell you cast and when making an attack roll with one.